Stable and Steerable Sparse Autoencoders with Weight Regularization: Discussion

 \section{Discussion}

-Adding L2 weight regularization to SAE training increases cross-seed feature reproducibility and improves steering success, but arguably at a cost: the majority of latents collapse to zero (Appendix~\ref{app:topk_dead}).
-This raises the question of whether regularization performs implicit model selection, converging to a low-rank solution that a smaller dictionary could achieve.
-We believe the answer is partially yes, but the surviving features are not poly-semantic high-variance principal components, rather, their cross-seed alignment and improved steerability suggest they capture functionally meaningful, mono-semantic directions that multiple optimization trajectories independently recover.
-A natural next step is to compare regularized overcomplete SAEs against smaller unregularized dictionaries matched on alive-feature count.
-Notably, \citet{Martin-Linares2025Attribution-GuidedAutoencoders} arrive at a structurally similar outcome through an entirely different mechanism: their attribution-guided distillation of Matryoshka SAEs converges on a core of 197 features (out of 65k) that persist across retraining cycles.
-That both L2 weight decay and iterative attribution-based pruning dramatically reduce the effective dictionary to a small, high-quality subset suggests that standard SAE dictionaries contain substantial redundancy, and that the ``true'' number of reliably recoverable features may be far smaller than the nominal dictionary size.
+Adding L2 weight regularization to SAE training increases cross-seed feature reproducibility and improves steering success, but the majority of latents collapse to zero (Appendix~\ref{app:topk_dead}).
+Concretely, the TopK-L2 model retains over ~1,500 alive features which is still ~3× the Pythia-70M residual stream dimension of 512.
+The regularized model thus remains a standard SAE in both defining respects: sparse activations (fixed by k) and an overcomplete latent dictionary, just less aggressively so than the nominal 32× expansion.
+This raises a natural question: is L2 performing implicit dictionary-size selection, and would an unregularized SAE with ~1,500 latents learn similar features?
+We suspect the answer is largely yes and that much of L2's benefit stems from finding an appropriate effective dictionary size, a choice that currently requires manual sweeps.
+However, L2 might shape which features survive in ways a smaller unregularized dictionary would not replicate.
+A direct comparison was outside the scope of this exploration and we leave it to future work.
+Framed this way, the collapse is not necessarily only a failure mode: even if L2's effect were largely capacity selection, an automatic pressure toward a smaller effective dictionary could still be useful, provided it does not remove features needed for downstream applications.
+Even without that comparison, two observations support the view that the surviving features are meaningful rather than arbitrary.
+First, the cross-seed consistency results (Figure~\ref{fig:lm_sharedness}) indicate that independent optimization runs converge on overlapping subsets of surviving features.
+Second, \citet{Martin-Linares2025Attribution-GuidedAutoencoders} arrive at a structurally similar outcome through an entirely different mechanism: their attribution-guided distillation converges on a core of 197 features (out of 65k) that persist across retraining cycles.
+That both L2 weight decay and iterative attribution-based pruning dramatically reduce the effective dictionary to a compact subset suggests that standard SAE dictionaries contain substantial redundancy, and that multiple forms of complexity control converge on similar effective sizes.